 I can only assume that I got “canceled” because this person, whom I once knew and greatly respected offline, is gay.
-Mike Pence is famously ani-gay, and when he was Indiana’s Governor, he had no regard for anyone identifying as LGBTQ.
+Mike Pence is famously anti-gay, and when he was Indiana’s Governor, he had no regard for anyone identifying as LGBTQ.
 Many homosexuals suffered under his regime.
-I don’t agree with or condone the way Pence has treated homosexuals.
+I don’t agree with, or condone, the way Pence has treated homosexuals.
 I suspect he does it because of his deeply religious nature.
 Like it or not, most religions are against homosexuality.
 I don’t think being anti-gay is Christlike behavior myself, but as we all know, lots of people have different views and don’t care what mine are.

 Whether or not anyone wants to believe me, I actually don’t give a flying fuck what someone’s sexual orientation is.
 I have several gay relatives, one of whom has become somewhat close in the past few years.
 My sister-in-law is a lesbian who has been married twice to women.
 I also have a fuckload of gay and lesbian friends, all of whom I value.
 I don’t give a shit what anyone does in their bedroom, as long as the people participating can and do consent, and there aren’t any pets or livestock involved.

 The person who canceled me yesterday was someone I had considered a friend, but clearly it wasn’t so… she didn’t value my friendship at all.
 I say this because this one incident involving my comments about Mike Pence upset her so much that she very quickly dropkicked me out of her Facebook sphere.
-She did so, even though I reiterated repeatedly that I didn’t vote for Pence and wouldn’t vote for him.
+She did so, even though I reiterated repeatedly that I didn’t vote for Pence, and wouldn’t vote for him.
 I simply recognized that instead of going along with Donald Trump’s criminal QAnon gang, he’d followed the law and probably spared us a bloodbath.
 And then after that, he was the only representative from the Trump administration who attended the inauguration and acted like a mature and civilized human being.
 Maybe it shouldn’t impress me that he did his job, but it really did.
 I see nothing wrong with stating that.

 I used to not have any appreciation whatsoever for Pence, so the fact that he’s gone up a few notches doesn’t mean that I love him.
 The bar was set very low, so any positive regard that came from the past couple of weeks still doesn’t negate his actions of the past.
 And I truly thought I was being nice when I made that comment on my own page.
 I certainly didn’t imagine it would turn into a controversy.
 Perhaps it wouldn’t have gone so far south if I hadn’t used the word “redeemed”.
 But it was late in the evening; I was feeling emotional, and had enjoyed my evening wine.

 I bring this up today because I’ve been really disturbed by the phenomenon of cancel culture.
 People don’t want to discuss things rationally anymore.
-We have arguments and if someone disagrees, it turns into a hair flip and a “Fine, we’re done!” attitude.
+We have arguments, and if someone disagrees, it turns into a hair flip and a “Fine, we’re done!” attitude.
 I know that this wouldn’t happen so quickly if folks were face to face, but it’s hard to do that right now, thanks to the pandemic.

 This isn’t the first time this has happened to me.
 Last summer, when Mary Kay Letourneau died, I got into an argument on RfM with someone who called me a “rape apologist” because I expressed condolences to those who had loved her.
 The woman who called me a rape apologist insisted that having any positive regard or empathy for Mary Kay Letourneau meant that I condoned her actions against her former student, Vili Fualaau, who later became her husband.
 Vili was at Mary Kay’s side when she died.
 He is also now a grown man, and obviously didn’t consider his former wife his rapist, even if the law and society say she was.

 While I agree that what Mary Kay Letourneau did was very wrong, she did do her time in prison.
 And even though she went to prison, Vili Fualaau was waiting for her when she got out.
 They were married for twelve years, divorcing only because Vili wanted to start a marijuana farm and couldn’t legally do so with a convicted felon as his spouse.
 My thinking is that whatever I might think of Mary Kay Letourneau’s actions are secondary to what her victim thinks.
 She paid her debt to society, and she clearly had people in her life who loved her, including her ex husband.
 Although Mary Kay is dead, those people are still left behind and were grieving their loss.
-They deserve respect and sympathy, even if Mary Kay might not have.
+They deserve respect and sympathy, even if Mary Kay, herself, might not have.